What is happening?

 Admission Screening Criteria

-- High school biology and chemistry with grade of B or better
+- High school biology and chemistry with a grade of B or better

-These criteria will be re-evaluated after each admission cycle
+These criteria are for Fall 2021 will be re-evaluated after each admission cycle.

 Supplemental Application Material

-The following supplemental criteria will be evaluated for students who satisfy initial screening criteria.
+The following supplemental criteria will be evaluated for students who satisfy the initial screening criteria.